-We need to gather the requirements….
+We need to start gathering requirements….

 What does this mean in relation to a software development project?